Mr-Fluuff/StellarRolesAU/README.md

 ## Sheriff
 ### **Team: Crewmates**
-The Sheriff has the ability to kill Impostors or Neutral roles if enabled.\
+The Sheriff has the ability to kill Impostors, Neutral Killers, and Neutral roles if enabled.\
 If they try to kill a Crewmate, they die instead.\
 \
 **NOTE:**
-- If the Sheriff shoots the person the Medic shielded, the Sheriff and the shielded person **both remain unharmed**.
+- If the Sheriff shoots the person the Guaridan shielded, the Sheriff and the shielded person **both remain unharmed**.

 ### Game Options
 | Name | Description |